ubaidpatel595/gptglbphp/README.md

 # Step 2:-
-create a database with name "newgpt" from xampp phpmyadmin There is a file newgpt.sql in the root folder import this file in the newgpt database
+create a database with name "newgpt" from xampp phpmyadmin There is a file "newgpt.sql" in the root folder import this file in the newgpt database

 # Step 3:-